 Iman’s film Tough Crowd won a Student Emmy Award and was a finalist for the NBC Comedy Short Cuts.
 Her movie Undercover won her the prestigious Princess Grace Award.

-Zawahry recently spoke out in the Washington Post, where they discussed the American Muslim Storyteller Grant (ASG).
-Iman talked about the xenophobia in America and Hollywood, from her perspective, of being a Muslim filmmaker in the United States.
+In an interview with the Washington Post, Iman talked about the xenophobia in America and Hollywood, from her perspective, of being a Muslim filmmaker in the United States.